AuReMe/esmecata/README.md

 * `-s/--sparql`: use SPARQL instead of REST requests

 It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
 This option need a link to a sparql endpoint containing UniProt.
-If you want to use the [SPARQL endpoint](https://sparql.uniprot.org/sparql), you can just use: `-s uniprot`.
+If you want to use the [SPARQL endpoint of UniProt](https://sparql.uniprot.org/sparql), you can use the argument: `-s uniprot`.

 * `-b/--busco`: filter proteomes using BUSCO score